Current Students

 Meet Nia:

-I am a first-year student in Boston University’s Clinical Mental Health Counseling and Behavioral Medicine Program.
+I am a second-year student in Boston University’s Clinical Mental Health Counseling and Behavioral Medicine Program.
 Originally from Memphis, TN, I earned my B.A. in Psychology from the University of New Mexico in 2021.
 After completing my undergraduate studies, I worked as the full-time lab manager at Rice University in Houston, TX, supporting bereaved spouses and caregivers of individuals diagnosed with Alzheimer’s or related dementias.
 In August 2024, I moved to Boston to begin my graduate journey and have truly enjoyed my experience so far!

 Meet Sage:

 Hello!
-My name is Sage and I am a current first year student in the Clinical Mental Health Counseling and Behavioral Medicine program at BU!
+My name is Sage and I am a current second year student in the Clinical Mental Health Counseling and Behavioral Medicine program at BU!
 I am originally from Boston and decided to pursue my MA degree in my home city.
 This was my dream program and I love everything about it: from my classmates, to my classes, my professors, etc.

 Post grad, I intend on receiving my license to practice and one day open up my own.
 In the future, I also am interested in pursuing my PhD.
 I love to exercise, I run a mental health page , and I embrace self care!